The strategic choice of logo: wordmarks vs. monograms vs. symbols

-Here are some salient quotes from the scientific research on the role of colour in brand identity design:
+Here are some salient quotes from the scientific research on the role of color in brand identity design:

 Successfully using color to convey corporate identity enhances consumer purchase behavior.
-This is because color traits affect emotions and positive consumer evaluation of corporate identity.2
+This is because color traits affect emotions and positive consumer evaluation of corporate identity.
+(Source)

-An organisation that selects a colour inappropriate to its overall image will send conflicting signals to its audience and would need to make extra efforts to reinforce their corporate identity, while a colour chosen to support corporate image will aid visual recognition and ultimately create competitive advantage.3
+An organisation that selects a color inappropriate to its overall image will send conflicting signals to its audience and would need to make extra efforts to reinforce their corporate identity, while a color chosen to support corporate image will aid visual recognition and ultimately create competitive advantage.
+(Source)

-While colour builds brand recognition, it’s important to make sure your logo works in plain black-and-white.
-There are many situations where you might not be able to show your logo in colour.
+While color builds brand recognition, it’s important to make sure your logo works in plain black-and-white.
+There are many situations where you might not be able to show your logo in color.

-Plus, designing the logo in black-and-white before worrying about colour is a good way to make sure colour isn’t being used as a crutch to support an otherwise mediocre design.
+Plus, designing the logo in black-and-white before worrying about color is a good way to make sure color isn’t being used as a crutch to support an otherwise mediocre design.

 Regardless if the logo you’re designing includes just a wordmark or if it also includes a symbol or monogram, it’s a good idea to have a number of variations that you can use.